 I think we had a very happy household.
 Of course, there was some friction, as might be expected when you blend two families, but there was loads of love and good will.
 As the baby of the family I was petted and pampered to excess, but somehow, I survived it.

 In 1938, we moved to Carolina Beach.
 It took me a long time to adjust to the change, and for years I hoped that we would someday return to Pleasant Garden.
-I look back at that old country village through a nostalgic mist that dims all the rough edges.
+I look back at that old country village through a nostalgic mist that smooths all the rough edges.
 But, as Thomas Wolfe wrote, “You can’t go home again.”

 My father voted for Franklin Roosevelt in 1932, but in 1933 there were the government mandated bank closings (so-called bank holidays) that cost Dad most of his savings.
 I don’t believe that he ever forgave FDR for that.
 He was also disturbed by the President’s later attempt to pack the Supreme Court.
 I don’t know which candidate Dad voted for in 1936, but by 1940 he was a vocal supporter of the Republican ticket.
 Mom remained a committed Democrat, but Dad’s candidate was my candidate.
 I believe I was the only kid in my school in 1940 who was pulling for Wendell Wilkie.